mateusoliveira43/docker-image-poetry/docs/wiki.md

 Since there is the Docker layer for running the APP, it will be slower then running natively.
 But sometimes, you don't even see the difference.

 It will take more space in the host machine (because of the bind Volume, the project size is duplicated, when running it).

+Integration with IDEs will not work.
+Since IDEs need the virtual environment for plugins to work, coping the virtual environment from the Container to the host machine will not make them work.

 But if that's not a problem, removing the necessity of the developers to install the project tools (only needing to Install Docker and Docker Compose to run it), can overcome the downsides.